ParInsights/Mining-Social-Media-/README.md

-# Mining-Twitter News-Media-
 repository to track social media mining projects.

-Project 2 - Semi Structured Data Project
+## Project 2 - Semi Structured Data Project

 Outline of Project:Write a program that will read in JSON Formatted data from a file Perform Data Analysis Summaries of import Data